40843245/git-tutorial/git/command/command list.md

 git -v
 ```

-### open the document of specific command
+### look at specific command

-+ To open the document of specific command
++ To open the document to look at specific command

 ```
 git help <command-name>